jesobreira/stack.js/README.md

-stack.js
+stacked.js
 ========

-Stack implementation in TypeScript for Node and the browser.
+Stacked implementation in TypeScript for Node and the browser.

 Stacks are data containers that can only be accessed (read or modified) at the top.
 This library enables you to use and manage stacks, limited or not, persistent or not.